-- First, different stakeholders will value the benefits of a smart grid differently.
-A societal perspective will account for all benefits; however, one may want to take a narrower perspective, such as that of the utility or of electricity users. - Second, undertaking a CBA requires careful definition of a baseline, documenting what would happen in the absence of the smart grid project.
-This is a very tricky part where sometimes is ignored completely during the first stages of the analysis, rendering inadequate the proper evaluation of the interventions, and
+- Firstly, different stakeholders will value the benefits of a smart grid differently.
+A societal perspective will account for all benefits, however, one may want to take a narrower perspective, such as that of the utility or the electricity users. - Secondly, undertaking a CBA requires careful definition of a baseline, documenting what would happen in the absence of the smart grid project.
+This is a very tricky part, sometimes ignored completely during the first stages of the analysis, rendering inadequate the proper evaluation of the interventions.

-Third, CBA requires considerable judgment on the part of the analyst, particularly in estimating uncertain inputs and assessing qualitative benefits.
+• Thirdly, CBA requires considerable judgment on the part of the analyst, particularly in estimating uncertain inputs and assessing qualitative benefits.
 CBA can support better decisions, but it should not be used to make decisions on its own.